-With an earnest prayer to the Provider for good hunting and a good bounty, which he sure could use about now, he nudged Abenar, his big gray speckled gelding, into a walk and headed down through the pass that had been marked as safe passage by the A’ayimat who lived in those hills.
-As the pass descended into the valley, it turned into a road that crossed the valley from east to west.
-Silas followed the road into town to where it intersected with a second road running north and south, then stopped to get his bearings.
+With an earnest prayer to the Provider for good hunting and a good bounty, he nudged Abenar, his big gray speckled gelding, into a walk.
+Keeping to the trail marked with stakes hung with white feathers that indicated safe passage through the A’ayimat-controlled hills, they headed down the pass.
+As the trail descended into the valley, it turned into a road that crossed the valley from east to west.
+Silas followed the road into town, where it intersected with a second road running north and south, then stopped to get his bearings.

-Bitterbush Springs was graced with a bank, a cattlemen’s cooperative association, a general store, and several other businesses.
-South of the crossroads, a row of relatively handsome houses lined the street.
-On the northwest and northeast corners of the crossroads, two saloons, the Bootjack and the Rusty Widow, faced each other from across the street like two gunfighters squaring off.
+On the north side of the crossroads, two saloons, the Bootjack and the Rusty Widow, faced each other across the street like two gunfighters squaring off.
 Laughter and a discordant jangling of competing hammerboxes spilled out of the saloons.
-The bank and the Rusty Widow boasted big fancy false fronts and equally fancy painted signs that looked brand new.
-In the empty lot on the southeast corner of the intersection, a large painted sign proudly proclaimed, Future Site of the Bitterbush Springs Grand Music Hall and Variety Theater.
-Towards the north end of town, an unfinished building bore another sign, Bitterbush Springs Grand Hotel, Opening Soon.
+The town’s bank and the Rusty Widow boasted tall false fronts and fancy painted signs that looked brand new.
+In the empty lot on the southeast corner of the intersection, a large sign proclaimed, Future Site of the Bitterbush Springs Grand Music Hall and Variety Theater.
+Towards the north end of town stood a half-built building of imposing size.

-It looked as if a large amount of money had recently come to town.
+It looked like a large amount of money had recently come to town.

-There didn’t appear to be another hotel in town, but next door to the Rusty Widow stood a two-story building, also sporting a new false front and painted flourishes, with a big sign in the front window that read, Mundy’s Boarding House.
+Silas turned right and rode up the street in search of stabling and a place to stay.
+Next door to the Rusty Widow Saloon stood a two-story building, also sporting a new false front and painted flourishes.
+A big sign in the front window read, Mundy’s Boarding House.
 Rooms to let.
 2g per nineday.